Deep-Machine-Vision/he-cka-ensembles/README.md

 To install mamba, a super fast drop in replacement for conda, please read the following [installation guide](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html).
 If you prefer to use Anaconda just replace `mamba` with `conda`.

 ### Datasets
 Most datasets will automatically be downloaded to the `data/` folder in the repo directory.
+Note currently this repository only supports the mnist experiments.

 ## Training